 Each Group company’s strategic decisions on the execution of R&D projects seek to maximise the positive impact of ACS’s technical and technological progress.
 The companies have analysis and discrimination procedures to decide which projects to undertake.

-At 31 December 2013, the ACS Group had 247 projects in progress and had registered 7 patents during the year.
+At 31 December 2014, the ACS Group had 281 projects in progress and had registered 11 patents during the year.
+Over the past 10 years, the Group has registered a total of 54 patents.

 Furthermore, collaboration with external organisations is crucial for the success of the projects tackled.
 Hence ACS Group companies collaborate with research and technological centres and with universities, as well as will other diverse centres, institutes or institutions related to R&D+i.
 These prestigious international research institutions complement the ACS Group’s own research capabilities.